newcontext-oss/kitchen-terraform/examples/README.md

 it is possible that the configuration of a user's AWS account may still prevent the successful execution of this example.

+__WARNING__ Creating AWS resources could cost money and be charged to the AWS Account's bill

+Before continuing, we recommend following the instructions on configuring the [AWS account]

+[AWS account]: AWS.md

 ## Terraform Configuration

 [variables.tf] defines the required inputs for the example module.